liyun-li/meh-bot/README.md

 If you subscribe to Meh, you'd think "Wouldn't it be great if I could check this website every day???", but then you always forget about the site because you're so occupied with other stuff?
 Well here you go!
 An automated bot that texts you about your Meh product and clicks the flipper for you so you don't have to visit the site on your own!
 Meh Bot, your personal clicking assistant.
 Download now!

 ## Requirement
 First You need Python.
-You also need a Twilio account if you want to send a text to your phone (which is just a title and a picture).
+You also need a Twilio account if you want to send product info to your phone (which is just a title and a picture).
+You also need Docker to containerize the app.

-If you hate Docker, use Ubuntu because the bot is only tested on Ubuntu (16 and 17).
+If you hate Docker, use Ubuntu.
+Bot is only tested on Xenial and Artful.
-You also need Docker if you want to containerize the bot.
-(Docker numba 1)

 ## Getting Started
 First create a .env. _The program won't work without it._